Everything travelers need to know about novel coronavirus - Local News 8

 American Airlines has suspended operations to and from Milan, Italy, from New York’s JFK Airport and Miami International Airport.
 The suspension was a result of a reduction in demand, an alert from the airline said.

-American announced Sunday that it will waive change fees up to 14 days prior to travel for customers who purchase travel between March 1 and March 16.
+American will waive change fees up to 14 days prior to travel for customers who purchase travel between March 1 and March 16.

 American Airlines has also suspended flights between the US and China through March 28.